graph LR

 I like to illustrate this limitation with the tale from Taleb (2007).
 Imagine a turkey fed by a butcher every day for a thousand days.
 Every single data point reinforces the statistical model that the butcher is a benevolent guardian of the turkey.
 The trend is undeniable, and the confidence intervals tighten as this conclusion becomes more credible.
 But on the Wednesday before Christmas2, the turkey undergoes a sharp “revision of belief”.

-This story forces us to face a hard truth: the idea that we can rely on purely ‘data-driven’ approaches.
+This story exposes the problem with relying on purely ‘data-driven’ approaches.
 Data alone cannot distinguish between a caregiver and a predator waiting for the right moment.
-Without a framework to interpret it, data is just a record of the past, blind to the possibilities of what could happen and what could have happened.
+Without a framework to interpret it, data is only a record of the past; it is blind to what could happen and what could have happened.

 Data: All data we’ll use are available in the repository.
 You can download it there or load it directly by passing the raw URL to read.csv() in R or pd.read_csv() in Python.3